frocos2023/frocos2023.github.io/program.md

 # Program

-The FroCoS talks will be held in room 571 of building B on Wednesday and Thursday, all invited talks (joint with Tableaux on Wednesday and Thursday) as well as the program on Friday in the Red Room.
+All invited talks (joint with Tableaux on Wednesday and Thursday) as well as the program on Friday in the Red Room.
+The remaining FroCoS talks (on Wednesday and Thursday) will be held in room 571 of building B.

 <table>
   <tbody>